PanKhaiBing/PanKhaiBing/README.md

 - Excel (Data Cleaning, Pivot Tables)
 - Tableau (Dashboards, Data Visualization)

 ## 📂 Projects
-- **Sales Analysis:** Analyzed retail datasets by performing data cleaning and exploratory data analysis, using Python to uncover sales trends and insights.
+- **Sales Analysis:** Analyzed retail datasets by performing data cleaning and exploratory data analysis (EDA), using Pandas and Matplotlib to uncover sales trends and insights.
+- **Data Cleaning for Shein Appliance:**  Perform data cleaning and transform the datasets into useable datasets.

 ## 📬 Connect with me
 LinkedIn : https://www.linkedin.com/in/pan-khai-bing-/